-Within 15 college working days of receipt of the complaint, the Dean for Academic and Learner Support Services will establish an Ad Hoc representative committee for review and final resolution.
+Within 15 college working days of receipt of the complaint, the Dean of Teaching and Learning will establish an Ad Hoc representative committee for review and final resolution.
 This committee will consist of a minimum of three members including a representative of Academic Services, a representative of Learner Support and at least one faculty representative.
-Additional committee members may be appointed at the discretion of the Dean for Academic and Learner Support Services.
+Additional committee members may be appointed at the discretion of the Dean of Teaching and Learning.

 - 1. Upon receiving an appeal, the committee will notify in writing the faculty members involved of the grade challenge, which shall include a statement of the facts and evidence to be presented by the student. - 2.
 The committee shall provide to the faculty member involved and the student making the appeal written notification of their right to appear at a hearing to be held before the department, college, or school representative committee, together with the notification of the date, time, and place of the meeting. - 3.
 The administrative procedure is not adversarial in nature; the formal rules of evidence do not apply. - 4.
-The final decision of this committee will be forwarded to the student, instructor, the Division Chair and to the Dean for Academic and Learner Support Services involved.
+The final decision of this committee will be forwarded to the student, instructor, the Division Chair and to the Dean of Teaching and Learning involved.
 If the decision requires a change of grade, the instructor will take action in accordance with the committee's decision. - 5.
-If the instructor does not act within 10 college working days, the Division Chair will make any necessary grade adjustment. - 6.
-In the case of grade appeals, the Dean for Academic and Learner Support Services functions as the president's designee, therefore, implementation of this decision will end the appeal procedure.
+If the instructor does not act within 10 college working days, the Division Chair will make any necessary grade adjustment.

+6. In the case of grade appeals, the Dean of Teaching and Learning functions as the president's designee, therefore, implementation of this decision will end the appeal procedure.